Otto Porter Jr.

-Otto Porter Jr. (born June 3, 1993) is an American professional basketball player for the Toronto Raptors of the National Basketball Association (NBA).
+Otto Porter Jr. (born June 3, 1993) is an American former professional basketball player.
+He played eleven seasons in the National Basketball Association (NBA), and he won an NBA championship when he played for the Golden State Warriors in 2022.
 He played college basketball for the Georgetown Hoyas and was selected with the third overall pick in the 2013 NBA draft by the Washington Wizards.
-He then signed with the Warriors in 2021, where he won a championship with them in 2022.

 High school career

 Porter attended Scott County Central High School, whose district includes the small communities of Morley, Vanduser, Haywood City, and parts of rural Sikeston.
 He earned all-state honors as a junior and senior, leading the Braves to three straight Class 1 state championships and giving Scott Central its state-record 15th title overall.
 During his senior year, he helped lead the Braves to 29–2 record, averaging 30 points and 14 rebounds a game.

 Considered a four-star recruit by Rivals.com, Porter was listed as the No. 8 power forward and the No. 37 player in the nation in 2011.